-Discover how our societies have shaped and been shaped by English literature, and explore different modes of performance, on our full-time Drama and English Literature degree in Cambridge.
-Choose to study abroad in the US for one semester, and attend field trips and productions to broaden your experience.
+Discover how our societies have shaped and been shaped by English literature, and explore different modes of performance, by studying our full-time Drama and English Literature degree in Cambridge.
+Choose to study abroad for one semester, and attend field trips and productions to broaden your experience.
 Prepare for a career in the arts or fields such as teaching – and change the way others see the world.

 On our BA (Hons) Drama and English Literature, you’ll discover the importance of English literature and drama to society; how they both influence, and are affected by, factors such as the culture, language and economics of their time.
 You’ll also learn techniques that will allow you to better engage and affect audiences with your own drama practice and writing.